Nick Meyer (baseball): Early life

 Meyer attended Santa Margarita Catholic High School, where he played football and baseball.
 Ironically, Meyer didn't begin catching until his junior year, while his brother Joshua played catcher on the varsity team ahead of him.
 However, once he took over, he was a natural.

-Meyer considered joining his brother Joshua at Grand Canyon University, but ultimately decided to attend California Polytechnic State University, San Luis Obisbo.
+Meyer considered joining his brother Joshua at Grand Canyon University but ultimately decided to attend California Polytechnic State University, San Luis Obisbo.

 College career

 Freshman year

 Meyer was in the starting lineup as a true freshman on Opening Day 2016 for Cal Poly.
 He would play 51 games his freshman year, hitting .301/.374/.370 with 21 RBIs.
 He would also have an impressive 41.5% CS on the defensive side of the ball.
 For his efforts, Meyer was named the Big West Conference Freshman Field Player of the Year.

 Sophomore year

 Though he hit only .255/.316/.330, Meyer played in all but one of Cal Poly's 56 games as a sophomore with 49 starts behind the plate.
 Despite this, Meyer would continue to be a force defensively, with a .985 FLD%, and a 40.9% CS.
-Meyer would win his 2nd consecutive John Orton Golden Glove award.
+Meyer would win his second consecutive John Orton Golden Glove award.

-For the summer, Meyer was selected to be a member of the 2017 USA Baseball Collegiate National Team.
+For the summer, Meyer was selected to be a member of the U.S. collegiate national team.
 In these games, Meyer had an OBP of .350.
-Additionally, he threw out three of five base stealers while playing in 15 of Team USA's 20 games.
+Additionally, he threw out three of five base stealers while playing in 15 of the U.S.'s 20 games.